rabindranath-mishra/GameBoyZero/README.md

 ## 4. Updating and Configuring Retropie

 Update the Retropie, underlying OS and Packages using the below script.
 It may take two or more attempts.
-For me the first attempt gave some errors, mostly because the 'Debian Buster' is a old archived Raspbian version, but when I tried 2-3 times it updated fine.
+For me the first attempt gave some errors, mostly because the 'Debian Buster' is an old archived Raspbian version, but when I tried 2-3 times it updated fine.

 ``` bash
 sudo ~/RetroPie-Setup/retropie_setup.sh